brewster-mackenzie/ikew/aws/assume-an-iam-role-in-aws.md

-# Assume an IAM role in AWS
+# Assume an IAM role in aws

 It is necessary to assume an IAM role in order to perform role restricted actions in AWS.